arimvydas/mob-tra-sim/README.md

 # mob-traffic-ds

 Mobile network traffic datasets for anomaly and trend change detection.
+CSV-based datasets are supported by Python function library.
+Usage examples are provided for Jupyter Notebook environment.

 ## Data sources